Azurency/CQUI_Community-Edition/README.md

 ## Contributing
 > This part still need some love

 You want to contribute to the mod ?
 We're always welcoming new contributors and the pull request are open if you wish to tacle an issue.
 Some issues are labeled "easy" it should be a great entry point if you want to join the team.
+A comprehensive [contribution guide](https://github.com/CQUI-Org/cqui/wiki/How-to-contribute-to-CQUI) created for the predecessor of this mod is a good starting point.

 ### Quick coding style
 - Please use 2 spaces for indentation